 But the problem is that it may take a little while to notice the damage.
 When you do, it’s important to act fast to get them under control.

-What Are Grub Worms?
+What Are Grubs?

 Lawn grubs, often called white grubs, are the immature forms of different scarab beetles, such as Japanese beetles, the green June beetle, or the European chafers.
 In Michigan, the most destructive white grubs found in lawns and gardens are the larvae of Japanese beetles and the European chafer.

-Grub worms are milky-white or cream-colored.
+Grubs are milky-white or cream-colored.
 They are worm-like creatures with brown heads and three pairs of legs that are curled into a C shape.
 A few grubs aren't a big deal.
 But too many cause irregularly shaped sections to wilt and die.

-Signs You Have Grub Worms
+Signs You Have Grubs

-• Dead patches in the lawn: You’ll start seeing yellow or brown patches.
+- Dead patches in the lawn: You’ll start seeing yellow or brown patches.
 These are dead spots in your grass.
 It will also look like the grass is thinning out in those spots.

-• A spongy turf: Grubs will damage the roots of turfgrass.
+- A spongy turf: Grubs will damage the roots of turfgrass.
 This will make your grass easy to pull.
 You may even be able to roll it up like a carpet.
 An easy way to find out is to tug on a section of your lawn to see if it is attached to the soil.

-You can check for grubs by cutting into your lawn near the edge of a brown and then lifting the sod.
+You can check for grubs by cutting into your lawn near the edge of a brown patch and then lifting the sod.
 If it comes up easily, you've got grubs.
 And chances are, you'll even see them having their way.
-But you don’t have to put up with your grub worm problem.
+But you don’t have to put up with your grub problem.

-When To Treat For Grub Worms
+When To Treat For Grubs

-Grub worms love to eat.
+Grubs love to eat.
 So they typically start in the middle of spring, usually April.
 It’s about the same time they’ll become adult beetles.

 Then, around mid-summer, the female beetles lay their eggs on the lawn.
 They hatch in the middle of August and the larvae (grubs) start feeding on your roots.
 This lasts through the early fall.

-Proper timing of any grub control treatment is essential for success.
+Proper timing of any grub preventative treatment is essential for success.
 So, some products need to be applied early to mid-July, prior to the grubs hatching.
 Other products need to be applied earlier when the beetles are still larvae.

-How To Control Grub Worms
+How To Control Grubs

 When you’re choosing an insecticide, keep this in mind.
 Find a grub control that targets the pests before they lay their eggs.
 This will take out your grub infestation from top to bottom.